UnlockedLabs/intro-to-web-dev-curriculum/content/assignments/html-me-something/part-1/index.md

 ## Getting to Work
 Your mission is to build a page that:

 1. _Tells a story_.
 This can be personal or impersonal, funny, serious or neither.
 You can do whatever you like, but it should be something in the range of 3-10 paragraphs or sections.
-[Here is an example](https://education.launchcode.org/html-me-something/submissions/chrisbay/index-nocss.html), and here are some other ideas:
+Some ideas are:

    1. Create a résumé page that tells the story of your professional journey to-date, and where you want to go as a coder.
    1. Describe a trip you took.